-- reflects and assumes: - no exercise by the underwriters of their option to purchase additional shares of our common stock: - an initial public offering price of \$ per share of our common stock, which is the midpoint of the estimated price range set forth on the cover page of this prospectus; - the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws immediately prior to the consummation of this offering; - the occurrence of the Equity Distribution; and - a 1-for-0.62 reverse stock split of our common stock that was effectuated on May 15, 2024; - does not reflect 494,760 shares of our common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$36.30 per share; and - does not reflect (i) shares of our common stock reserved for future issuance under our 2024 Equity Incentive Plan, which we intend to adopt in connection with this offering, including (a) shares of common stock issuable upon exercise of options with an exercise price equal to the initial offering price and shares of common stock issuable upon settlement of restricted stock units that, in each case, we expect to award to certain of our employees in connection with this offering and (b) shares of common stock issuable upon settlement of restricted stock units that we expect to award to our non-employee directors who are not employed by any of the Institutional Investors in connection with this offering and (ii) shares of common stock reserved for issuance under our 2024 Employee Stock Purchase Plan.
+- an initial public offering price of \$ per share of our common stock, which is the midpoint of the estimated price range set forth on the cover page of this prospectus; - the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws immediately prior to the consummation of this offering; and - the occurrence of the Equity Distribution; - does not reflect shares of our common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$ per share; and - does not reflect (i) shares of our common stock reserved for future issuance under our 2024 Equity Incentive Plan, which we intend to adopt in connection with this offering, including shares of common stock issuable upon exercise of options with an exercise price (a) equal to the initial offering price and shares of common stock issuable upon settlement of restricted stock units that, in each case, we expect to award to certain of our employees in connection with this offering and (b) shares of common stock issuable upon settlement of restricted stock units with an initial value of \$200,000 (based on the initial offering price) per award that we expect to award to each of our non-employee directors who are not employed by any of the Institutional Investors in connection with this offering and (ii) shares of common stock reserved for issuance under our 2024 Employee Stock Purchase Plan.
 See "Executive compensation-Compensation arrangements to be adopted in connection with this offering."